After an initial delay, the new French withholding tax system will be coming into effect for all French salaries starting on January 1st 2019.

 This blog was written by Immedis and our French partner, Securex.
 It covers a brief explanation to the new tax regulation in France.
 It does not include specific circumstances which might occur such as short term fixed contract handling or foreign income taxation.

-If you would like to learn more about the new regulation on tax withholding in France, register for Immedis’ latest Webinar on December 6th Spotlight on France or get in touch to speak to a member of the Immedis team for more information by email on email@example.com.
+If you would like to learn more about the new regulation on tax withholding in France, watch Immedis’ latest Webinar on Spotlight on France or get in touch to speak to a member of the Immedis team for more information by email on email@example.com.